Why energy-efficient membrane processes will drive ZLD and MLD growth

 The direct benefits of pre-concentration are enough to motivate a strong business case on their own.
 Even after investing in membrane processes for brine pre-concentration, ZLD and MLD plants save CAPEX by reducing the size and complexity of thermal evaporators and crystallizers.
 Moreover, they save OPEX for the plant’s lifespan by reducing the energy spent on these processes.

 The indirect benefits of membrane pre-concentration are not as immediately apparent, but they are increasingly important: lowering ZLD’s and MLD’s CO2 footprints.
-As efforts to combat climate change intensify, improving the energy efficiency of ZLD and MLD through membrane technology enables industries and companies to lower their Scope 2 emissions.
-Improving the energy efficiency of these membrane processes, typically RO and NF, further reduces these indirect greenhouse gas emissions.
+As global decarbonization efforts intensify, improving the energy efficiency of ZLD and MLD through membrane technology enables industries and companies to lower their Scope 2 emissions.
+Improving the energy efficiency of these membrane processes, typically RO and NF, further reduces these indirect greenhouse gas (GHG) emissions.

 The future belongs to more energy-efficient membrane-based industrial water treatment